 On any road trip you’ll inevitably have to pull your car over to stop for a bathroom break.
 But sometimes that bathroom can actually be the destination.
-And Gays, Illinois in Moultrie County is home to just that road trip destination: a two-story outhouse.
+And this Moultrie County town is home to just that road trip destination: a two-story outhouse in Gays, Illinois.

 While the two storey outhouse (known to some as the “skyscrapper” or America’s Only 2-story Outhouse – though that claim isn’t true) is no longer open for the public to use, this two-leveled structure dates back to 1872.
 Originally, the Gays double decker outhouse, built by Samuel Gammi, stood at the back of a general store to give residents of an upstairs apartment access to a private bathroom.
 But have no fear if you’re using the bottom toilet: the waste from above falls behind a false wall — not on you!